 On the way back, you will have the possibility to stop at local communities along the way and your guide will help you to interact with the local community to learn about the way of life here.
 Seize the opportunity to see how rice paper is produced and to taste Palm Wine and Palm Sugar, which are popular local produce (seasonal).

-Few cities in the world exude a personality as Bangkok does, that is at once steeped in culture and tradition, as it is cosmopolitan and vibrant.
+Few cities in the world exude a personality as Bangkok does, which is at once steeped in culture and tradition, as it is cosmopolitan and vibrant.
 Welcome to the City of Angels.

-Named in honour of the ancient capital of Thailand, the hotel is surrounded by luxurious gardens and lotus ponds that pay homage to the old-world elegance and beauty for which Thailand is known.
+Named in honor of the ancient capital of Thailand, the hotel is surrounded by luxurious gardens and lotus ponds that pay homage to the old-world elegance and beauty for which Thailand is known.

 ACTIVITIES in BANGKOK:

 As you continue on your Journey to Southeast Asia, upon arrival at Bangkok Suvarnabhumi Airport, you will be greeted at the aircraft door and escorted to a VIP line or zone area, where you are fast-tracked through the immigration, helped with your bag, escorted through customs, and taken to your guide will be waiting in the terminal to escort you to your hotel.